OfficialNMN/Incubyte-Assessment/README.md

 - Identify actionable business insights based on data-driven findings
 - Follow SQL best practices and demonstrate a passion for problem-solving

-### SQL Queries
+### SQL Queries and Insights
-All SQL scripts used for data exploration and insights generation can be found in the sql_scripts directory
+- All SQL scripts used for data exploration and insights generation can be found in the `sql_scripts` directory
+- The document `Assessment-Key-Insights.pdf` contains a comprehensive analysis of key data insights